AbigailSC/AbigailSC/README.md

 I am front end oriented due to my creative and curious nature, I like to create programs and transform ideas into code.

 <details>
+  <summary> - More about me </summary>
-  <summary> - 🤝 I’m looking for help with finding projects to contribute to! </summary>
+  - 🤝 I’m looking for help with finding projects to contribute to!
+  - 💻 I’m currently developing Musitracker, an application which will allow you to search, listen and save the music you like.
+  - ✍️  In my free time, I play videogames, I draw digitally, I stream and research new technologies as my hobbies.
 </details>

 ## 🌱 I’m currently learning